gruns/blagoblag/content/drafts/state-of-news-tls-part-ii.rst

 ======================================

 About six weeks ago I blogged about the `state of the news and TLS`_.
 Spoiler alert, it wasn't great.
-Happilly, there's been some good news on this front.
+Happily, there's been some good news on this front.

 First, the New York Times wrote `a piece calling for more news websites to expose their content over TLS`_.
 While the Times' is not yet available over